ZnieJK/MyLeetCode/README.md

 # MyLeetCode
-This is the repo to store my leetcode practice solution
+This is the repo to store my LeetCode practice solution

+... to be updated